 The bottom line is that when it comes to picking the right doorbell camera users can’t go wrong with a Ring branded device.
-They are all easy to install and simple to manage with the free app.
+They are all easy to install and simple to manage with the included app.

 The Ring, Ring Pro, Ring Doorbell 2 and Ring Elite comparison shows four products spread along a range of budgets.

 Ring is quite possibly the best smart doorbell product range at the moment.
 Amazon bought the company for over $1bn very recently which is an incredibly powerful vote of confidence.
 It also promises very high integration and compatibility of Rings software with future Amazon devices such as the Echo.

 Ring doorbells have been designed to protect your family by alerting you to disruptions at your door, even if they are just a snake.